Matti Caspi: Musical career

 As a child, Caspi developed an interest in music through his piano lessons.
 His first public appearance as a performer was at the age of 16, performing on Kol Yisrael's Teshu'ot Rishonot, a talent show directed at teenagers.
 He recorded a song, "Leiẓan Kippurim", the following year.

 For his mandatory service in the Israel Defense Forces, he performed with the Southern Command Troupe.
 He formed a trio with two of his friends, Gadi Oron and Ya'akov Noy, called The Three Fat Men.
 With this trio Caspi came out with his first big hit, "Ani Met" (I am dying).

 After Caspi's military service, The Three Fat Men became the They Don't Care trio.
 In the Yom Kippur War he toured army bases along with Leonard Cohen, who arranged his 1974 song "Lover Lover Lover" with Caspi.
 During the 1970s he worked closely with Ehud Manor, another Israeli songwriter, and released some of his most popular songs: "Lo Yadati SheTelchi Mimeni" (I Didn't Know You Would Leave Me), "Brit Olam" (Covenant of Love), and "Shir HaYonah" (The Song of the Dove).

 Over the next few decades, Caspi had a prolific musical career, released dozens of records and collaborated with some of the biggest and most well known Israeli artists of the time: Shlomo Gronich, Ehud Manor, Yehudit Ravitz, and Shalom Hanoch.

 He has released several more albums, of which the latest is Like in a Dance, released in 2017.

 Caspi has released close to 1,000 songs, both remakes of older songs and his original creations.
 His musical style is well known, especially for his harmony and popular writing style.
-Musicologist Tzipi Fleischer said:
+Musicologist Tsippi Fleischer said: